MosaicFun/hackathon-permissionless-frontend/README.md

 Rewards are programmable.
 Incentives can be financial or social.
 The goal is to encourage regenerative actions that incentivize people to contribute to the ecosystem in meaningful ways, earning rewards along the way.

-The Regenscore alpha product uses Gitcoin Passport onchain data to calculate a person's regen score and unlocks rewards with increased claim criteria.
-Signing in with your crypto wallet calculates your regen score and shows you which airdrops you are eligible to claim, and the actions needed to unlock rewards for which you are not yet eligible.
+The Regenscore alpha product uses Gitcoin Passport onchain data to calculate a person's regen score and unlocks rewards with a variety of criteria requirements.
+Signing in with your crypto wallet calculates your regen score and shows you which airdrops you are eligible to claim, and the actions needed to unlock the rewards for which you are not yet eligible.

 Future versions of Regenscore will make use of different reward types including soulbound tokens, and fungible tokens.

 This application is made in the 24-hour [Permissionless II hackathon](https://blockworks.co/event/permissionless-2023-hackathon/home) and submitted to the following challenges: